High school football coach at center of Supreme Court prayer case resigns after first game back

 Washington — The Washington state high school football coach who was at the center of a Supreme Court dispute over his postgame prayers has resigned his position, days after he returned to coach his first game since his victory before the high court.

 Joseph Kennedy, an assistant coach for the Bremerton High School varsity football team, announced his resignation, which is effective immediately, in a statement posted to his website.
-He said he provided multiple reasons for his decision to step down, including taking care of a sick family member out of state.
-Kennedy and his family currently live in Florida.
+He said he provided multiple reasons for his decision to step down, including taking care of a sick family member in Florida, where Kennedy and his family relocated.

 "As I have demonstrated, we must make a stand for what we believe in.
 In my case, I made a stand to take a knee," he said.
 "I encourage all Americans to make their own stand for freedom and our right to express our faith as we see fit.
 I appreciate the people of Bremerton, the coaches, staff and especially the students and wish them all well.
 Bremerton will always be home."